frobino/EclipseTrainingSlides/tracecompass/slides.md

 ---
 title: Scatter chart

-- The Scatther view displays the segment durations over time in a 2D plot chart
+- The Scatter view displays the segment durations over time in a 2D plot chart
-	- Each dot represent the time it ended on the X-axis and its duration on the Y-axis
+	- Each dot represents the time it ended on the X-axis and its duration on the Y-axis
-	- Makes it possible to spot **outliners**
+	- Makes it possible to spot **outliers**

 <center><img src="images/timingviews_scatter.png"/></center>